class NativeWindow

 Reports the transparency setting used to create this window.

-property cannot be changed after a window is created
+The transparent property cannot be changed after a window is created

 Transparency affects both the visual appearance and the mouse behavior